couchbaselabs/docs-ng/README.md

 - Parser/conversions from SDK comments to Markdown (Sergey Ruby and C)
 - Anything else you can think of to make this a great user and authoring experience.
 - Make repo public, or at minimum add support as contributors.
+- Provide longer pages with jump links to subsections

 How to Contribute Code
 ======================